 Registered practitioners are recognised as proficient in their role.
 They have met training and experiential standards endorsed by the EMPS Panel.
-Registered practitioners can work competently without the requirement for mentoring or supervision beyond the usual incident chain of command.
+Registered practitioners can work competently in the role without the requirement for mentoring or supervision beyond the usual incident chain of command.

 Registration is not a guarantee that the individual will be able to work in a context outside their home agency without having received induction and briefing about what may be unfamiliar emergency management arrangements and legislation.
 Their registration does, however, provide evidence that they have been able to acquire and use this knowledge to a proficient standard in their home jurisdiction and so may be expected to be able to translate these abilities to other working environments when required.